thaider/Mobyome/README.md

-# UbiGo
+# Mobyome
-MediaWiki extension for UbiGo
+MediaWiki extension for mobyome